andyjchan/andyjchan/README.md

+# Name : Jechan An.
-My name is Jechan An.
-I am currently majoring in artificial intelligence in the AI/SW department of Gachon University.
+# Affiliated: AI/SW department of Gachon University
 I am learning how to use GitHub through open source SW class.
 I am planning to study programming hard and upload various repositories.
 Thank you!

 <!--
 **andyjchan/andyjchan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.